event-driven-robotics/snowball/README.md

 This will produce two output files; one for thedownstream commounications blocks, called `output_R.dec`, and one for the local event receiver, called `output_T.dec`.

-A snowball gains size and momentum as it rolls down a hill; the name is a metaphor for the incrementer chain.
+A snowball gains size and momentum as it rolls down a hill; the name is a metaphor for the events moving through the incrementer chain.